evanlong/etching/EtchingStepByStep.md

 ![schematic](/schematic.jpg)

-We use the ULN2803 to get 12V to drive the motors.
-Make sure to connect the 12V power supply to COM and GND.
+The digital out pins on the Arduino do not provide enough voltage for the stepper motors.
+We use the ULN2803 to switch up to the 12V required by the motors.
+Ensure the 12V power supply is connected to COM (positive) and GND (negative).

 Once everything is wired up it should look something like this:
 ![all wired up](/wiredup.jpg)